ballerina-platform/module-ballerina-udp/udp-ballerina/Module.md

 ## Overview

-This module provides an implementation for sending/receiving messages to/from another application process (local or remote) for connectionless protocols.
+This module provides an implementation for sending/receiving datagrams to/from another application process (local or remote) using UDP.

 #### Client
 The `udp:Client` is used to interact with the remote UDP host and it can be defined as follows: